-- 5.1 Premises Licences authorise the provision of gambling facilities on the following: - i) Casino Premises. - ii) Bingo Premises. - iii) Betting Premises, including race tracks used by betting intermediaries - iv) Adult Gaming Centres. - v) Family Entertainment Centres. - 5.2 Except in the case of Tracks (where the occupier may not be the person offering gambling), Premises Licences will only be issued to people with the relevant Operating Licences. - 5.3 Premises Licences will be subject to the permissions/restrictions set out in the Gambling Act 2005 and regulations, as well as specific mandatory and default conditions which will be detailed in regulations issued by the Secretary of State. - 5.4 We as the Licensing Authority will be able to exclude default conditions and also attach other conditions, where we believe it to be appropriate. - 5.5 Under the Act the HillingdonAct Hillingdon Council has no discretion to grant Premises Licences in circumstances where that would mean departing from the Gambling Commission Guidance and Codes of Practice and this Licensing Authority's own Statement of Licensing Principles.
-Therefore, our primary focus shall be to aim to permit the use of premises for gambling in so far as we think it is: - In accordance with any relevant Code of Practice the 'Licence Conditions and Codes of Practice', issued by the Gambling Commission. - ii) In accordance with any relevant Guidance with the 'Guidance to Licensing Authorities', issued by the Gambling Commission. - iii) Consistent with the Licensing Objectives. - iv) In accordance with this Statement of Licensing Principles. - 5.6 The Council appreciates that gambling can be an emotive subject but acknowledges and endorses the Gambling Commission Guidance that "moral objections to gambling are not a valid reason to reject applications for premises licences " (except as regards any "no casino resolution") and also that unmet demand is not a criterion for a Licensing Authority. - 5.7 We recognise that the responsibility for an individual's gambling is his or her own and that the responsibility to exercise a duty of care lies with the site operator.
-However, the Licensing Authority recommend applicants for Adult Gaming and Family Entertainment Centres to consider adopting relevant guidance published by the British Amusement Catering Trade Association.
-(BACTA)BACTA's Code of Social Responsibility and Good Practice and where gaming machines are concerned, applicants are recommended to adopt BACTA's Code of Practice for AWPs in Family Entertainment Centres and Adult Gaming Centres.
+- 5.25.4 Premises Licences will be subject to the permissions/restrictions set out in the Gambling Act 2005 and regulations, as well as specific mandatory and default conditions which will be detailed in Regulations issues by the Secretary of state.
+5.3 - 5.45.5 We as the Licensing Authority will be able to exclude default conditions and also attach other conditions, where we believe it to be appropriate. - 5.55.6 Under the Act, -the Licensing Authority Hillingdon Council-has no discretion to grant Premises Licences in circumstances where that would mean departing from the Gambling Commission Guidance and Codes of Practice and this Licensing Authority's own Statement of Licensing Principles.
+Therefore, our primary focus shall be to aim to permit the use of premises for gambling in so far as we think it is: - In accordance with the 'Licence Conditions and Codes of Practice', issued by the Gambling Commission. - ii) In accordance with the 'Guidnce to Licensing Authorities', with the 'Guidance to Licensing Authorities', issued by the Gambling Commission. - iii) Consistent with the Licensing Objectives. - iv) In accordance with this Statement of Licensing Principles. - 5.65.7 The Council appreciates that gambling can be an emotive subject but acknowledges and endorses the Gambling Commission Guidance that "moral objections to gambling are not a valid reason to reject applications for premises licences "-(except as regards any "no casino resolution") and also that unmet demand is not a criterion for a Licensing Authority.

+5.75.8 We recognise that the responsibility for an individual's gambling is his or her own and that the responsibility to exercise a duty of care lies with the site operator.
+However, the Licensing -Authority recommends applicants for Adult Gaming and Family Entertainment Centres consider adopting relevant guidance published by the British Amusement Catering Trade Association (BACTA)